 Cloisonné Jewelry Basics

 Cloisonné jewelry is colorful and intricately detailed.
 In this amazing work, small metal filaments separate different colors of enamel.
 Patterns range from simple flowers or vines to animals, trees, elaborate scenes, and much more.
 You'll find this amazing technique on everything from bangle bracelets to individual beads.

-According to Fire Mountain Gems, the cloisonne technique may date back to 1800 BC.
+According to Fire Mountain Gems, the cloisonné technique may date back to 1800 BC in Egypt.
 Originally, the process involved fusing gems to metal, but this quickly transitioned to melting brightly colored glass powder or enamel onto the metal surface.
-The name "cloisonne" comes from the French word for "partition."
+The name "cloisonné" comes from the French word for "enclosed."
 Like tiny stained glass windows, the various colors of enamel are separated by bits of metal.

 Although this ancient art has been around for centuries, it has really only been popular among American enthusiasts for the last century and a half.
-According to Lang Antiques, Western consumers became enamored with this technique in the mid-1800s.
+According to Bard Graduate Center, consumers became enamored with this technique in the mid-1800s in France.
 From that time on, artists and jewelry manufacturers have used this technique to create gorgeous baubles.

 Types of Pieces

-If at all possible, examine the cloisonne before buying it.
-Look for the following:
+If at all possible, examine the cloisonné before buying it.
+Look for the following when buying.

 - The surface of the piece should feel smooth.
 There shouldn't be any rough edges to the wires.